 Behind the scenes is a business VoIP, with features such as voicemail drop and SMS.

 Vanillasoft's platform starts at $99 per month You'll have to contact their sales team to get a complete picture of every pricing plan and its offerings.

 TrustRadius gives Vanillasoft an average user score of 9/10.
 In general, the reviews praise the system as being easy to use and set up.
 However, a number of reviews state that there are limitations that might pose an issue with scalability as a company grows.

 Vanillasoft doesn't mention a mobile app on its website.
 However, they can integrate with apps that do offer mobile CRM options, such as Salesforce.
 Through these integrations, it's possible that Vanillasoft can be used on mobile devices.

-Vanillasoft’s base platform offers your standard lead generation and management tools, with a special mention for team-based and multi-level selling, suggesting that this platform would be a good fit for those types of teams.
+Vanillasoft's base platform offers your standard lead generation and management tools, with a special mention of team-based and multi-level selling, suggesting that this platform would be a good fit for those types of teams.

 In terms of customer support, Vanillasoft seems to offer your bog-standard customer support through phone, email, and a resource center.

 Right off the bat, we can tell you that Ringy is going to be a less expensive option than Vanillasoft.
 Ringy provides all the features that Vanillasoft lists in their base platform as well as most of the additional features for one low price-$109 per month.
 With Ringy, features aren't nickel and dimed, rather a subscription includes everything that we have to offer.